-Paradise Season 2: Who Can We Trust?
-And Other Big Mysteries — Join TVLine's In-Depth, Ongoing Investigation
+Paradise Season 2: Is The World Going To End Again?! — TVLine's In-Depth, Ongoing Investigation

-Much like we did last season, we're keeping track of the show's big mysteries and all the hints that might help solve them.
-But before we get going, a couple of ground rules.
-First off, Spoiler Alert!: Please make sure your viewing is up to date, because we wouldn't want the list below to ruin the fun.
-And second, we'll update our roster every week to make sure you have all of the pertinent information.
+Much like we did last season, we spent Season 2 keeping track of the show's big mysteries and all the hints that might help solve them.
+But as we gear up for next week's season finale, a couple of ground rules.
+Which leads us to a very important Spoiler Alert!: Please make sure your viewing is up to date, because we wouldn't want the list below to ruin the fun.

 Now have at it, "Paradise" faithful: Scroll down and start sleuthing!